hibbitts-design/blog-hibbitts-design-org/pages/01.posts/2022-05-99-a-few-thoughts-about-my-cmpt-363-user-interface-design-course-summer-2022/item.md

 metadata:
     'twitter:card' : summary
     'twitter:site' : @hibbittsdesign
-    'twitter:title' : A Few Thoughts About... the launch of CMPT-363 User Interface Design Summer 2022 'twitter:description' : "SFU CMPT-363 User Interface Design online course is once again ready to launch with the goal of being a useful and enjoyable learning experience for participants"
+    'twitter:title' : A Few Thoughts About... the Launch of CMPT-363 User Interface Design Summer 2022 'twitter:description' : "SFU CMPT-363 User Interface Design online course is once again ready to launch with the goal of being a useful and enjoyable learning experience for participants"
     'twitter:image': 'http://hibbittsdesign.org/blog/posts/2022-05-99-a-few-thoughts-about-my-cmpt-363-user-interface-design-course-summer-2022/screenshot.png'
 ---